osmosis-labs/docs/integrate/frontend.md

 ### Purpose

 Projects can permissionlessly add external incentive gauges for bonded LP positions.
+To learn more about external Liquidity Mining Incentives, see [Liquidity Mining Incentives: External Incentives](https://docs.osmosis.zone/integrate/incentives.html#external-incentives).

 This procedure instructs how to display those incentive gauges on a pool's page as extra rewards.
 Shown below is an example of external incentives added to the CHEQ / OSMO pool.

 ![image](https://user-images.githubusercontent.com/95667791/157994437-a2a90c29-1f88-475f-afff-7c64b9060e54.png)